DHCEPEDA/beetagged-linkedin-import/replit.md

 The backend is built on **Node.js/Express**, chosen for its scalability and extensive middleware ecosystem, handling file uploads, social media integrations, and database operations.
 The frontend leverages **React** for rich interactive features, bundled with Webpack, and supports TypeScript for development.

 ### Feature Specifications
-- **Contact Management System**: Features a flexible MongoDB schema to support diverse contact data sources, CSV import capabilities (specifically for LinkedIn), data consolidation logic to merge contacts from multiple sources, and robust search and filtering with tagging.
+- **Contact Management System**: Features a flexible MongoDB schema to support diverse contact data sources, CSV import capabilities (specifically for LinkedIn), LLM-powered duplicate detection and merging, "baseball card" style detailed contact views, data consolidation logic to merge contacts from multiple sources, and robust search and filtering with tagging.
 - **Social Media Integration**: Includes Facebook OAuth integration using the JavaScript SDK, and CSV-based LinkedIn contact import.
 The system is designed for multi-source contact consolidation.
 - **Authentication System**: Utilizes Facebook Login for client-side OAuth and basic session management.
 User profile data is stored from social platforms.
 - **File Processing**: Handles CSV parsing for LinkedIn connection exports, manages file uploads for contact data, and includes data validation and cleaning for imported information.